 Until the beginning of the century, the production of cheese was exclusively homemade; then, with the advent of industry, they had the need to regulate the market without preventing the spread of industrial products, which have the undoubted advantage of cost and availability and, at the same time, preserving the home production, an invaluable heritage to be protected.

 Thus, the French, like the Italians, have differentiated their production and established a quality certification, the AOC (Appelation d’Origine Controlée).
-France has 3 sheep’s milk cheeses of Protected Designation of Origin and a production of 26.448 tons of milk.
+France has 3 sheep’s milk cheeses of Protected Designation of Origin and a production of 26.448 tons of cheeses.

 Portugal has a tradition of sheep farming used for the production of meat, milk and wool.